Baked Ziti

 How To Make Baked Ziti

-- BAKE - Transfer pasta to a casserole dish.
+4. BAKE – Transfer pasta to a casserole dish.
 Pour the remaining sauce over the pasta mixture.
-Top with sliced mozzarella and the remaining ½ cup ricotta, and then sprinkle with ½ cup parmesan cheese.
+Top with sliced mozzarella and the remaining ½ cup ricotta, then sprinkle with ½ cup parmesan cheese.
 Bake for 25 minutes at 400º Fahrenheit.

-- Use plenty of water when you cook the pasta.
-It allows the pasta to move more freely in the pot and therefore cook more evenly.
+Use plenty of water when cooking the pasta.
+This allows the pasta to move more freely in the pot and, therefore, cook more evenly.

-- Be sure to season your pasta water with salt.
-I typically use about one tablespoon of salt for 1 pound of pasta.
-Add the salt after the water has come to boil, but before adding the pasta.
-Why?
+Be sure to season your pasta water with salt.
+I typically use about one tablespoon of salt for one pound of pasta.
+Add the salt after the water has come to a boil but before adding the pasta.
 Tap water has a lower boiling point than salted water.

 EXPERT TIP: Did you know that 1 pound of pasta will generate about 8 cups of cooked pasta?